taielab/awesome-hacking-lists/README.md

 - [TryCatchHCF/PacketWhisper](https://github.com/TryCatchHCF/PacketWhisper) - PacketWhisper: Stealthily exfiltrate data and defeat attribution using DNS queries and text-based steganography.
 Avoid the problems associated with typical DNS exfiltration methods.
 Transfer data betw
 - [fierceoj/ShonyDanza](https://github.com/fierceoj/ShonyDanza) - A customizable, easy-to-navigate tool for researching, pen testing, and defending with the power of Shodan.
 - [LimberDuck/nessus-file-analyzer](https://github.com/LimberDuck/nessus-file-analyzer) - GUI tool which enables you to parse nessus scan files from Nessus and Tenable.SC by (C) Tenable, Inc. and exports results to a Microsoft Excel Workbook for effortless analysis.
-- [Plabick/NPM-Vulnerability-Auditor](https://github.com/Plabick/NPM-Vulnerability-Auditor) - A tool to find and fix vulnerabilities caused by out of date packages in npm repositories
 - [DeepakPawar95/cswsh](https://github.com/DeepakPawar95/cswsh) - A command-line tool for Cross-Site WebSocket Hijacking
 - [prasannan-robots/Dynamic_command](https://github.com/prasannan-robots/Dynamic_command) - Tool for encryption and decryption with kinda rolling keys
 - [zeuscybersec/File_Monitor.py](https://github.com/zeuscybersec/File_Monitor.py) - Detects Any File Created/Deleted/Changed in Windows /tmp folder👁️‍🗨️